JunexQU/junexqu.github.io/publications.md

 ---

 ## Working Manuscript
 - **Junxi Qu & Tianren Yang**.
+A Universal Framework in Predicting Urban Commuting A Perspective from Five Models.
+Drafted.
+- **Junxi Qu & Tianren Yang**.
 Human-Earth System Dynamics A Review of Integrated Assessment Models and Challenges.
 Drafted.
 - **Junxi Qu & Tianren Yang**.
 Working population by workplace and residence geography in China.
 Drafted.

+## Under Review
 - **Junxi Qu, Tianren Yang, and Yang Zhou**.
 Multimodal transport network and urban population growth: A comprehensive evaluation in China. *Under review in TRA*.
-- **Junxi Qu, Dan Lv, Jing Cao and Zitong Ren**.
-Insights from 40 Years of Global Population Growth and Urban Dynamics: The Roles of Borrowing Size and Agglomeration Shadow.
-Drafted.
 - **Junxi Qu & Si Qiao**.
 How Urban Vitality Shapes Cycling Behaviour in the Age of Dock-less Shared Bikes. *Under Review in Cities*.

-## In Progress

-- **Junxi Qu & Tianren Yang**.
-Scaling Law of Commuting Flow.

 ## Journal Article